American Church in Berlin: Today

 The American Church in Berlin is an active English-speaking worshiping community in Berlin.
 They hold services each Sunday in the Lutherkirche on Dennewitzplatz.
 They also offer Christian education programs for children, youth, and adults.

 The congregation has been involved in the Berlin-wide program "Laib und Seele" since 2005.
-This program facilitates produce pick-ups from surrounding grocery stores to be distributed to neighborhood families in need each Friday.
+This missions program facilitates produce pick-ups from surrounding grocery stores to be distributed to neighborhood families in need each Friday.

-The congregation also has an English-language learning program for both children and adults that meets weekly.